 We began as a meditation and study group in Hansville, Washington, in 1993.
 Our founding minister was Rosella Turner-Teal who guided us in 1995 into a little old house in Kingston which we remodeled to accommodate our fledgling church.

-In September 2001 our first official by-laws were adopted and we incorporated with the state of Washington as North Peninsula Unity Center.
+We incorporated with the state of Washington as North Peninsula Unity Center in June of 2001.

 Unity of North Kitsap serves the towns of Suquamish, Kingston, Indianola, Hansville, Poulsbo, Port Ludlow, and Bainbridge Island, and other communities on the Kitsap Peninsula in Washington.